supersonictw/xia/README.md

 npm run serve
 ```

-The method is usually used by the developers hope to find out some bug or design the new features.
+The method is usually to be used by the developers hope to find out some bug or design the new features.

-Please not to use the way as the production because the files by hot-reload and the temporary server is not suitable for this environment.
+Please not to use the way as the production because the files by hot-reload, and the temporary server is not suitable for this environment.

 #### Compiles and minifies for production